kieran-alh/nytimes-thedaily-volume/README.md

-# NY Times "The Daily" Volume Slider
+# NY Times Volume Slider

-The New York Times "The Daily" podcast doesn't have a volume slider.
+Add a volume slider for NY Times podcasts and audio media.